centiservice/matssocket/README.md

 endpoint will receive the message with its `IncomingAuthorizationAndAdapter`, and either act on it directly by denying, replying or rejecting, or forward the request to a Mats endpoint - in this example it either denies or forwards to a Mats endpoint.
-When the Mats endpoint replies, the reply will pass the MatsSocket endpoint's `ReplyAdapter`, which again decides whether to resolve or reject - in this example it choose resolve, which then resolves the Promise on the client.
+When the Mats endpoint replies, the reply will pass the MatsSocket endpoint's `ReplyAdapter`, which again decides whether to resolve or reject - in this example it chooses resolve, which then resolves the Promise on the client.

 ## Bidirectional, Server-to-Client "Push", and Topics